-14. What is DHS using as the source of the information for the DSH UPL calculation?
+15. What information source(s) does DHS use for the DSH UPL calculation?

-The DSH UPL calculation encompasses both Medicaid Title XIX and uninsured costs and revenues.
+The DSH UPL calculation encompasses costs6 and revenues for Medicaid Title XIX patients.
 DHS utilizes a variety of sources to obtain data necessary to prepare the DSH report.